Procedure overview

 4.16 Deposits for Goods and/or Services

 The University's preference is not to pay deposits or progress payments for Goods and/or Services.
 If required, the Financial Delegate may approve, provided they have assessed the risk.
-For deposits or progress payments of $5,000 or more, the CFO must provide a recommendation to the Financial Delegate prior to approval.
+For deposits or progress payments of $5,000 or more, the Manager (Procurement) must be consulted for advice prior to the Financial Delegate approval.

 4.17 Insurance